orcasecurity/terraform-provider-orcasecurity/docs/resources/automation.md

 page_title: "orcasecurity_automation Resource - orcasecurity"
 subcategory: ""
 description: |-
-  Provider Orca Security automation resource.
+  The Automation resource allows the creation and management of an Orca Security Automation.
+You can read more about automations here https://docs.orcasecurity.io/docs/automations.
 ---

 # orcasecurity_automation (Resource)

-Provider Orca Security automation resource.
+The Automation resource allows the creation and management of an Orca Security Automation.
+You can read more about automations [here](https://docs.orcasecurity.io/docs/automations).

 ## Example Usage